kouseina/kouseina/README.md

 #### Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
-Flutter
+TypeScript
 - 👯 I’m looking to collaborate on ...
 Javascript
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: ...
 I like shitposting